lawalletio/halving-massacre/docs/rest/add_power.md

 # Add Power

-This endpoint is used for adding power for a user that is currently alive within the game and the game is accepting power (SETUP, INITIAL or NORMAL)
+This endpoint is used for adding power for a user that is currently alive within the game and the game is accepting power (SETUP, CLOSED, INITIAL or NORMAL)

 ```sh
 curl --request GET \